 The more the merrier

-The main gameplay hook for this game is the interaction between various characters and their abilities.
-Each character should be viable on thier own, but can also be used in concert with other characters to much greater affect.
+The main gameplay hook is the interaction between various characters and their abilities.
+Each character should be viable on their own, but can also be used in concert with other characters to much greater affect.
 Below is a brief listing of a few planned characters and their roles.

 - Berserker – Rapid damage dealer at medium/short range.
-Has a gun, melee, and bomb used to deal low amounts of damage quickly
+Has a gun, melee, and timed bomb that can be moved/pushed by players

 - Sniper – Long range damage dealer ideal for taking out priority targets.
 Can create a field that super charges any bullets that move through it